matthewgeng/cs452/README-K2.md

 # K2

-## Making
+## RPS Game Test

-First ensure that we are in the correct branch of `k2`
+First ensure that we are in the correct RPS SHA specified in the PDF or in the k2 branch

 ```
 git checkout k2
 ```

-Then ensure to checkout to the correct SHA specified in the PDF documents.

-### RPS Game Test

-Confirm that k2 is the current branch

 Enter root directory and `make`